 Critical issues facing the aquifer are impacts from withdrawal and significant development pressure.
 The northern portion of the aquifer has been designated as a federal Sole Source Aquifer by the US Environmental Protection Agency, where it is the sole or principal source of drinking water for the Hamlet of Adams Center, Hamlet of Pierrepont Manor, Village of Adams, Village of Lacona, Village of Mannsville, and Village of Sandy Creek.
 Several large changes in withdrawal rates from the aquifer have occurred or have been proposed, including cessation of pumping of a well field for a paper company, purchase of those wells for expanded municipal water systems, a proposed water bottling operation, and declining yields from an aging well field at the state fish hatchery.
 There are concerns about increased long-term development over the aquifer.
 Local and state governments, commercial, farming, and individual water users need information to understand what effects these activities may have on the aquifer and how to sustain this resource in support of future growth and economic development.

-For an update on the status of the Tug Hill Aquifer Study, please click this Tug Hill Aquifer Status Meeting, February 28, 2012
+The previous update was in February 2012.
+For that presentation, please click this Tug Hill Aquifer Status Meeting, February 28, 2012